-The objective of Deliverable #7 is to have the 'as-built' drawings and specifications of the participating LDUs, with an extensive description of the details and specifications of the materials, constructive systems, equipment, structure, plumbing, ventilation, etc. Teams must record any changes of the project documentation during the fabrication, construction or assembly process and reflect them in the as-built documents.
-Deliverable #7 is the last Deliverable of the SDE23 Competition, and it will be issued after the final phase of the SDE23 Competition, so it will define the unit as it was built on the SDE23 solar village, as well as the Team's strategy during the contest week.
-The final documents are to be entered into the building competition and living lab knowledge platform together with a representative set of pictures as well as the completed fact sheets and technology tag list.; another key aspect of D#7 is the comprehensive impact assessment, in which Teams ensure a complete and relevant analysis of the Team's SDE23 project impact and implication in the SDE23.
-Details regarding content for the impact assessment will be communicated on the SDE23 WAT.
+The objective of Deliverable #7 is to have the 'as-built' drawings and specifications of the participating HDUs, with an extensive description of the details and specifications of the materials, constructive systems, equipment, structure, plumbing, ventilation, etc. Teams must record any changes of the project documentation during the fabrication, construction or assembly process and reflect them in the as-built documents.
+Deliverable #7 is the last Deliverable of the SDE25 Competition, and it will be issued after the final phase of the SDE25 Competition.
+It will define the unit as it was built on the SDE25 solar village, as well as the Team's strategy during the contest week.
+The final documents are to be entered into the building competition and living lab knowledge platform, together with a representative set of pictures along with the completed fact sheets and technology tag list.

+Another key aspect of D#7 is the comprehensive impact assessment, in which Teams ensure a complete and relevant analysis of the Team's SDE25 project impact and implication in the SDE25.
+Details regarding content for the impact assessment will be communicated on the SDE25 WAT.